connorturlan/web-server-py/readme.md

 -   `path` denotes the url that will trigger the module.
 -   `url_params` signifies how parameters are mapped by the module.
 All parts of the url following the mapped params are accessible with the `''` key.

 Modules are executed in the order that they are added to the WebServer.
-If two modules share the same path, only the first will be run.
-In this case the first module is said to be **terminal**.
+If two modules share the same path, only the first will be run by default.
+In this case the first module is **terminal**.

 All modules at the end of their HTTP method implementation must return `True` or `False`, signalling a terminal or non-terminal module.
+Non-terminal modules will not block the execution of any following modules.

 #### `HTTPController`